5

 Impact: Enhances user experience by providing relevant actions directly within list views.

-Example: Hide the “Delete” button for sensitive objects like contracts to prevent accidental data loss.
+Example: Hide the “Delete” button for sensitive objects, such as contracts, to prevent accidental data loss.

 6. Search Filter Fields

-Location: Appear across various search functionalities (global search, object-specific searches, advanced search).
+Location: Appears across various search functionalities (global search, object-specific searches, advanced search).

 Customization: Define which fields are available for filtering search results, enabling users to refine their data exploration.